Konrad Repgen: Life

-A focus of Konrad Repgen's research work was editorial work covering early modern Europe, but he has also researched the political and social history of the nineteenth and twentieth centuries.
+Konrad Repgen's research primarily focused on editorial work related to early modern Europe, but he also studied the political and social history of the nineteenth and twentieth centuries.
 He rejected the sociological-political historical prism favoured by the so-called Bielefeld School, and is regarded as a conservative among historians.
-For many years he headed up the long-running "Acta Pacis Westphalicae" project which publishes archive material covering the succession of congresses that eventually, in 1648, came up with what became known as the Peace of Westphalia.
+For many years, he headed up the long-running "Acta Pacis Westphalicae" project, which publishes archive material covering the succession of congresses that eventually, in 1648, came up with what became known as the Peace of Westphalia.
 He has also published standard works on national and church history, among them "Dreißigjähriger Krieg und Westfälischer Friede", for which in 1998 he won the History prize of the City of Münster.
 (The city was much impacted by the war and involved in the treaties that concluded it.)
 In addition, between 1976 and 1997, he was in charge of the Archive Section at the Reich Chancellery covering the twelve years of the Hitler government.
 He was a member of the British Academy, of the (German) Commission for Contemporary History, the Commission for Parliamentary History and of Political Parties, the Historical Commission of the Bavarian Academy, and of the North Rhine-Westphalian Academy of Sciences, Humanities and the Arts.

 In 1989, Repgen was appointed a Commander of the Order of St. Gregory the Great.
-In 1995, he received an honorary doctorate from the Culture Faculty of the recently established University of Bayreuth.
+In 1995, he was awarded an honorary doctorate by the Culture Faculty of the newly established University of Bayreuth.
 In 1998, he was honoured with the Ring of Honour from the Görres Society, and in 2000 with the Prize of the Alfried Krupp von Bohlen und Halbach Foundation.
 He was an advisory council member with the Munich-based Institute for Contemporary History since 1972 and with the Italian-German Historical Institute since 1973.